Skip to Page Content

 1.0 Minimum Training Requirements

 1.1 Minimum training is required to ensure firefighters can safely and adequately perform functions at emergency scene operations.
-Fire Companies are required to track and maintain training records for all members.
+Fire companies are required to track and maintain training records for all members.
 Members shall only be assigned duties commensurate with their training.

 1.2 For members to perform independently or as a part of a team, they must have successfully completed the Delaware State Fire School curriculum or an approved equivalent training of basic fire skills, structural skills, hazmat response skills and vehicle rescue.